Aayush895/Markdown-Editor/README.md

 # Tomorrows TODO:

 - Have to now handle the component for when access token is expired --> Done
-- Have to now handle when both access and refresh tokens are expired
+- Have to now handle when both access and refresh tokens are expired --> Done
 - Read about the useEffect cleanup function --> [React useEffect cleanup](https://medium.com/@vishalkalia.er/what-is-the-useeffect-cleanup-function-and-how-it-works-83d8c67a1a10)

-# Possible logic for handling refresh token

-- When user checks for accessToken validation we also check for refresh token validation
-- if refresh token is expired we immedidately return an error and send a request to the `/refresh` route
-- Once we return new refresh and access tokens we override the exisiting accessToken with the new one and again the accessToken validation.
-If successful take to the `/markdown` route again